 - 1/2 pound strip steak sliced into bite sized pieces

 - 8 oz mushrooms quartered

 - 1 small brown onion diced

 - 1 1/2 cups broth

 - ½ cup full fat sour cream, divided

 - Quarter the mushrooms and dice the onion.

-- Heat the oil in a heavy bottomed 10” skillet until smoking hot.
+Heat the oil in a heavy bottomed 10” skillet until smoking hot.
 Salt the strip steak.
 Add the steak to the skillet and cook, until browned on both sides and cooked through.
-Remove from the skillet and allow it to rest while preparing the vegetables and noodles.
+Remove from the skillet, tent with foil, and allow it to rest while preparing the vegetables and noodles.

 - Reduce heat to medium.
 Add the mushrooms and saute 5 minutes, stirring infrequently.
 Add the onions and continue to saute an additional 5 minutes.

-- Add the broth, water, soy sauce, and thyme.
+Add the broth, Worcestershire sauce, and thyme.
 Use a wooden spoon or a spatula to scrape up any brown bits on the bottom of the skillet.
 Bring the liquid to a boil over high heat.
 Add the noodles and cook according to package instructions (this will depend on the noodles you buy - ours took 8 minutes), stirring occasionally to ensure the noodles cook evenly.